Zamani Manzil Kay Maskharay

-Zamani Manzil Kay Maskharay is a 2017 Pakistani drama serial, starring Parveen Akbar, Asim Mehmood and Dania Enwer in lead roles.
+Zamani Manzil Kay Maskharay (lit.
+"The Clowns of Zamani Manzil") is a 2017 Pakistani drama serial, starring Parveen Akbar, Asim Mehmood and Dania Enwer in lead roles.
 The drama was first aired on 3 November on Geo Entertainment, where it aired biweekly.
 The series went off air due to bad ratings after 37 episodes.
-It then started airing on Geo Khani at the end of 2018 from the first episode Monday To Friday 7 30 Pm, until it completed 100 episodes, ending the series.
+It then started airing on Geo Khani at the end of 2018 from the first episode Monday to Friday 7:30 pm, until it completed 100 episodes, ending the series.

 Plot

 Zamani Begum is an elderly woman about to die, with her offspring competing to inherit her property.
 In that struggle, everyone belonging to the family plays mind games.